Mastoureh Afshar: Early life

-Mastoureh Afshar was born in 1898 in Urmia, West Azerbaijan.
-She was the daughter of Majd al Saltaneh Afshar, an intellectual Iranian nationalist.
+Mastoureh Afshar was born in 1898 in Urmia, West Azerbaijan province.
+She was the daughter of Majd al-Saltaneh Afshar, an intellectual Iranian nationalist.
 Afshar was educated in Russia and spoke Persian, Azeri, Turkish and French.
-She had four siblings; her eldest brother was Jalal Afshar Orami, the father of Iranian entomology.
+She had four siblings; her eldest brother was Jalal Afshar, the father of Iranian entomology.
 Her sister Turan Afshar was also an entomologist whereas her other two sisters Alca and Heide were active politically as members of the Patriotic Women's League alongside Mastoureh.

 In the aftermath of the Persian Constitutional Revolution, multiple women's rights organizations came into existence.
 Afshar, alongside her contemporaries Sediqeh Dowlatabadi, Mohtaram Eskandari and others, advocated for the creation of girls schools and development of political rights for women.
 She co-founded the Patriotics Women's League in 1922 which was headed by Mohtaram Eskandari until 1925 after Eskandari died of spinal surgery complications at the age of 29.
 She assumed the leadership role until 1932.
 She attended the first conference on Muslim women held in Damascus in 1930, as part of the Iranian delegation alongside Sediqeh Dowlatabadi and Tabatai.

-In 1932, she was invited by the Iranian government to organize and open the second Eastern Women's Congress in Tehran from November 27 to December 2 of the same year.
+In 1932, she was invited by the Iranian government to organize and open the second Eastern Women's Congress in Tehran from 27 November to 2 December of the same year.
 The congress was attended by women from 15 countries ranging from Australia and Afghanistan to Zanzibar.
 The Congress passed a 22-point resolution which promoted women's suffrage, equal opportunities in education and work, the reformation of family law, and prohibition of polygamy and prostitution.
 However, after the Congress ended, the government took over the Patriotics Women's League and it ceased to exist.